Saharsh-R/treemap-diagram/README.md

-Heat Map made with the help of -
+Treemap Diagram made with the help of -
 Material-UI, D3.js, FreeCodeCamp, React.js